 Cirth Cirth

-Cirth [ˈkirθ] was invented by J.R.R.
-Tolkien for use in his novels.
-It is modelled on the Anglo-Saxon Runic alphabet, and is used to write the language of the Dwarves (Khuzdul) in The Hobbit and The Lord of the Rings in inscriptions in wood and stone.
-It is also used as a alternative alphabet for English.
+Cirth [ˈkirθ] was created by J.R.R.
+Tolkien and appears in his novels.
+It is modelled on the Anglo-Saxon Runic alphabet, and is used to write Sindarin, one of the Elvish languages, and Khuzdul, the language of the Dwarves It is also used as a alternative alphabet for English.
+It appears in The Hobbit and The Lord of the Rings in inscriptions in wood and stone.

 Internal history